cdarby/samovar/README.md

 * Decrease (set to 0) MIN\_CLF\_SCORE to output more (all) of the sites.
 * About 20,000-30,000 sites should remain after this step with a probability threshold of 0.9.

-## Use bedtools to apply blacklist region filters
+## Use bedtools to apply region filters
 **Filter out simple repeats and CNV**

 ```